-The White Building: It’s crumbling, it’s rundown and it’s facing demolition – and its home to 2500 tenants – who mostly pay rent and love to live there.
+The White Building: It’s crumbling, it’s rundown and it’s facing demolition – and its home to 2500 tenants, who mostly pay rent and enjoy to live there.

 The highlander tribes in the northeast of Cambodia have lost their battle – even though there are Highlander Associations and diverse NGOs trying to do their best to protect them from land-grabbing.

 Siem Reap, Ratanakiri, Mondulkiri, Phnom Penh

 Peace is all people want – and businesses, foreign and local, take advantage of it, exploiting the country and their people to a point of no return.